 - This is a large surgery (similar to a knee replacement), and so it is done in a hospital.
-Most people stay in the hospital from 1-2 days after surgery, depending on how their pain from the surgery is doing. - You will be encouraged to be up in a chair, or even up walking, the evening of your surgery.
-You may notice that your hip flexor on the surgical side is achy when you try to raise your knee up in the air - this is expected from the spreading apart of that muscle that was necessary for the surgery.
-This typically improves in the first few days after surgery as the muscle calms down. - You are encouraged to walk as much as you are able after surgery, with a goal of 45 minutes per day.
-It may take 1-2 weeks to get to that point, but walking is the best exercise you can do to help your recovery along. - Dr Hoel usually does not have you wear a brace after surgery, but will ask you to refrain from lifting objects >10 lbs, and refrain from dramatic bending or twisting of your low back until after the 6-week postop mark.
-Golfing is very hard on the low back and the fusion site, and therefore Dr Hoel will ask golfers not to return to golf until the 3-month mark, and then it is a gradual return to sport over several weeks.
+Most people stay in the hospital from 1-3 days after surgery, depending on how their pain from the surgery is doing. - You will be encouraged to be up in a chair, or even up walking, the evening of your surgery. - You are encouraged to walk as much as you are able after surgery, with a goal of 45 minutes per day.
+It may take 1-2 weeks to get to that point, but walking is the best exercise you can do to help your recovery along. - Dr. Hoel usually does not have you wear a brace after surgery, but will ask you to refrain from lifting objects >10 lbs, and refrain from dramatic bending or twisting of your low back until after the 6-week postop mark.
+Golfing is very hard on the low back and the fusion site, and therefore Dr. Hoel will ask golfers not to return to golf until the 3-month mark, and then it is a gradual return to sport over several weeks.